-- 1. Because each class session covers vital material and information, it is important that students arrive on time to each class session. - 2.
-In order to enhance students' performance and confidence in acquiring the material, it is critical that students come to each class session prepared.
+- 1. Because each class session covers vital material and information, it is important that students arrive on time at each class session. - In order to enhance students' performance and confidence in acquiring the material, it is critical that students come to each class session prepared.
 This includes bringing to class required texts, supplemental materials, and assigned work, which is provided on the course outline. - 3.
-In order to limit unnecessary distractions which would deter learning, cell phones, multi-media devices, and laptops are required to be turned off or on vibrate when class is in session, except by permission of the faculty.
+In order to limit unnecessary distractions which would deter learning, cell phones, multi-media devices, and laptops are required to be used for class purposes only.
+Silence all other devices.

-Faculty reserves the right to apply penalties for noncompliance to either or all of the above guidelines.
+Faculty reserves the right to apply penalties for noncompliance to either or all the above guidelines.